ethyca/fides/docs/fides/docs/tutorial/system.md

           - flaskr_postgres_dataset
 ```

-The system is comprised of Privacy Declarations.
-These can be read colloquially as "This system uses sensitive data types of `data_categories` for `data_subjects` with the purpose of `data_use` at a deidentification level of `data_qualifier`".
+Privacy Declarations can be read colloquially as "This system uses sensitive data types of `data_categories` for `data_subjects` with the purpose of `data_use` at a deidentification level of `data_qualifier`".

 In a production app, create as many systems as are necessary to cover all relevant business applications.